Szczytno: World War I and interbellum

 During the interwar period, Polish-speaking residents of the region organized Samopomoc Mazurska ("Masurian Self-Help"), an organisation for the protection of Poles in southern East Prussia.
 A Polish activist Jerzy Lanc was killed during his attempt to establish a Polish school.
 Ortelsburg was the location of the Polish House, in which meetings of Polish journalists and activists were held.
 The Polish House was the headquarters of such organisations as "Zjednoczenie Mazurskie", "Samopomoc Mazurska" and the Union of Poles in Germany.
 Today the building is dedicated to the memory of the people and institutions that were engaged in Polish movement in Masuria.
 The Polish newspaper Mazurski Przyjaciel Ludu was published in the town in the 1920s.
-Even before the invasion of Poland, the German authorities expelled two local Polish activists in January 1939, and later in 1939 more activists were arrested, including the Polish editor Robert Kraszewski, who was then imprisoned in the Hohenbruch concentration camp at modern Gromovo and later beheaded in the Moabit prison in Berlin.
+From 1926 to 1939, a new magazine for gromadkarze, Głos Ewangelijny, was issued here by Reinhold Barcz.
+Even before the invasion of Poland, the German authorities expelled two local Polish activists in January 1939, and later in 1939 more activists were arrested, including the Polish editor Robert Kraszewski and publicist Reinhold Barcz, who were later beheaded in the Moabit prison in Berlin.
 Some Polish activists managed to flee in the 1930s.

 In the March 1933 German federal election, after the Nazi seizure of power and suppression of anti-Nazi political factions, the Nazi Party polled 76.6% of vote in Ortelsburg, compared to the national German average of only 43.9%.

 World War II and post-war Poland

 In October 1943, Polish partisans of the Home Army sabotaged a railroad turnout, causing two trains to collide.
 Near the end of World War II, most of the town's German population fled before the Red Army.
 Those who remained behind were either killed in the final months of the war or expelled after its end in accordance with the Potsdam Agreement.
+Some 47% of the town was destroyed, however, the most significant historic buildings survived.
 The town was placed under Polish administration in 1945 under border changes promulgated at the Potsdam Conference, renamed to the historic Polish Szczytno and gradually repopulated with Poles.
 The first group of Poles expelled from former Eastern Poland, which was annexed by the Soviet Union, arrived to Szczytno in June 1945 from Volhynia.

 After the war, the town's life was organized anew.
 In 1946-1948 new schools were founded, including a pedagogical school, a vocational school and a school for kindergarten teachers.
 In 1947 a public library was founded and in 1954 a culture center was established.
 Since 1948, the town hall, besides the local administration, also houses the Masurian Museum in Szczytno (Muzeum Mazurskie w Szczytnie).